nivasbala/k8s-examples/websrv-ingress/README.md

  - Step 1: Apply nginx-ing-install.yaml
    - Installs Nginx Ingress Controller in NS ingress-nginx
+   - Added Load balancer shape parameter (other params can be added)
    - Creates, RBAC, Deployment, Svc etc.,
  - Step 2: Apply ingress-nginx.yaml
    - Creates Ingress Path
  - Step 3: Apply websrv files
    - Webserver

+## 3. Cookie Persistence

+  - Step 1: Install nginx-ing-install.yaml (same as above)
+  - Step 2: Install Ingress (hello-world-ing-cookie.yaml)
+  - step 3: Install Deployment (hello-world.yaml)
+  - Step 4: Curl to access cookie based access (cookie name is  <u>**route**</u>)
+    - Cookie set using -b (cookie will be set in the client browser)
+      - When hit will cookie, it will always go to the same backend (session affinity)
+      ```
+          curl -b route=12345 <nginx-ing-svc-ip>
+      ```
+      - When hit without cookie, it will go to any of the replicas in round-robin